vuejs/docs/src/guide/components/provide-inject.md

 <!-- https://www.figma.com/file/yNDTtReM2xVgjcGVRzChss/props-drilling -->

-Notice although the `<Footer>` component may not care about these props at all - but it still needs to declare and pass them along just so `<DeepChild>` can access them.
+Notice although the `<Footer>` component may not care about these props at all, it still needs to declare and pass them along just so `<DeepChild>` can access them.
 If there is a longer parent chain, more components would be affected along the way.
 This is called "props drilling" and definitely isn't fun to deal with.

 We can solve props drilling with `provide` and `inject`.
 A parent component can serve as a **dependency provider** for all its descendants.
 Any component in the descendant tree, regardless of how deep it is, can **inject** dependencies provided by components up in its parent chain.